awslabs/data-on-eks/website/docs/distributed-databases/cloudnative-postgres.md

 Now that we had a running database with data, CloudNativePG operator offers backup-restore feature using [barman](https://pgbarman.org/) tool.
 CloudNativePG allows database admin to create on-demand database or Scheduled backups and for more details on [documentations](https://cloudnative-pg.io/documentation/1.19/backup_recovery/).

-In this example, we will create a Backup object to start a backup process immidiately.
+In this example, we will create a Backup object to start a backup process immediately.

 ```yaml
 apiVersion: postgresql.cnpg.io/v1